AgentF/story-cubes/README.md

   - [ ] Make some sort of dice animation.
   - [x] Implement random selection.
   - [ ] Implement a smart textarea to write the stories.
-  - [ ] Implement an export story to twitter feature to tweet your story in various separeted twits.
+  - [ ] Implement an export story to twitter feature to tweet your story in various separeted tweets.
   - [ ] Make an interface an organize the app screens.